pconrad-webapps/pconrad-webapps.github.io/_topics/rails.md

     * This will overwrite `.gitignore` and `Gemfile`.
 That's ok.
     * You'll want to manually add the line `ruby "2.3.3"` into that `Gemfile` as the second line

+9. In the instructions, instead of typing `bin/rails server`, use: `bundle exec rails server`

 # MacOS Problems